-Major Program Requirements The number of required hours in this category depends on the specific major selected.
-For example, the B.A. in Political Science requires 32 credit hours in the discipline, whereas the B.S. in Clinical Laboratory Sciences requires 59 credit hours in the discipline.
-Most degrees at UIS require between 32 and 36 credit hours of program-specific core and elective course work - see individual program information for specific majors.
+Major Program Requirements The number of required29-61hours in this category depends on the specific major selected.For example, the B.A. in Political Science requires 32 credithours in the discipline, whereas the B.S. in Clinical LaboratorySciences requires 59 credit hours in the discipline.
+Mostdegrees at UIS require between 32 and 36 credit hoursof program-specific core and elective course work - seeindividual program information for specific majors.Hermitian and the second sec

-Engaged Citizenship Common Experience Categories for this set of core courses include U.S. Communities, Global Awareness, Engagement Experience, and Speaker Series.
+Engaged Citizenship Common Experience Categories 10 for this set of core courses include U.S. Communities, Global Awareness, Engagement Experience, and Speaker Series.
 Students must complete nine hours from two of the following categories: U.S. Communities, Global Awareness, or Engagement Experience.
 Students must complete at least three hours in two of the three categories.
 The remaining one hour is completed with enrollment in the Speaker Series category.

-General Electives These are courses taken to fulfill 4-36 prerequisites for a major, requirements for a minor, or for student interest.
+General Electives These are courses taken to fulfill4-36prerequisites for a major, requirements for a minor, or for student interest.4-36